jayney/NQWWVC/README.md

 # NQWWVC
-Not Quite the Worlds Worst Video Card
+Not Quite the Worlds Worst Video Card (Schematic to follow)

 This is a re-creation of Ben Eater's "World's Worst Video Card", using programmable logic devices, specifically ATF22V10C, to replace the discrete logic used for the horizontal and vertical sync and